harshakanamanapalli/Codechef/README.md

 # Codechef
-Problems I was able to solve in Codeforces.
+Problems I was able to solve in Codechef.